-This Christmas I shut down my side-project/bootstrapped startup crowd.fm, and not before time.
-It’s been clear for a while that crowd.fm could never be what I wanted: a successful software as a service and maybe even a primary source of income.
+This Christmas I shut down my bootstrapped startup-come-side-project crowd.fm.
+It’s been clear for some time that it would never be what I hoped for: a successful software as a service and potential primary source of income.
 For the sake of posterity and some cathartic release, here are some thoughts.

 A short history of a failed startup

-It was a 3 year effort (part-time and mostly solo) to get crowd.fm to a public launch.
-When the first paying customer signed up the feeling was out of this world.
-I’d shipped something.
-Actual people were paying to use it!
-Over the years some 5000 events across 4 continents have been promoted with the help of crowd.fm.
-Unfortunately the high of getting that first paying customer was short-lived as it never managed to grow beyond a dozen paying customers; barely enough to cover the hosting costs.
+It was 3 years effort (part-time and mostly solo) to get crowd.fm to a public launch.
+When the first paying customer signed up the feeling was out of this world: I’d shipped something; real people were paying to use it!
+Over the years some 5000 events across 4 continents were promoted with the help of crowd.fm.
+Unfortunately the high of getting that first paying customer was short-lived as it never managed to grow beyond a dozen paying customers.
+It made barely enough to cover the hosting costs.

 What went wrong?

-I won’t go into all the details here (for that you can watch a talk I gave on the subject a couple years back), but needless to say crowd.fm’s failure was inevitable.
-It was a solution to a problem people didn’t know they had.
-And those that knew they had it weren’t looking for a solution, let alone willing to pay for one.
+I won’t go into all the details here (for that you can watch a talk I gave on the subject a couple years back), but needless to say failure was inevitable.
+Essentially I was a providing a solution to a problem people didn’t know they had.
+And those that that knew they had the problem weren’t looking for the solution, let alone willing to pay for it.

-Hindsight is a wonderful thing, but it took way too long to realise this.
-I’d say my biggest failing was being more taken with crafting a beautiful solution, when I should have been focused on making sure I was building something that people wanted badly enough to make for a viable business.
+Hindsight is a wonderful thing, but it took too me way long to realise this.
+My biggest mistake was being too focused on crafting a beautiful solution, when I should have been focused on making sure I was building something people actually wanted and needed enough to make for a viable business.

 Would I do it again?

-Would I spend over five years bootstrapping an events promotion platform knowing what I know now?
+Would I spend five years bootstrapping an event promotion platform knowing what I know now?
 Hell no!
 Would I build and launch my own online product again?
 Damn straight I would.
-Mainly because I learnt an immeasurable amount doing so.
-Launching your own product forces you to learn skills that you may not normally develop to as a developer.
-Things like: interaction design; onboarding; how marketing works; how to write engaging and useful content; customer development… Basically a whole bunch of “soft skills” that give you a deeper understanding of how people think, make decisions and use software to get things done.
-I have no doubt that this exposure has made me both a better developer and more valuable as a contractor.
+I learnt an immeasurable amount doing so.
+Launching your own product forces you to pick up skills you wouldn’t normally develop as a developer.
+Things like customer development; interaction design; onboarding; how online marketing works; how to write engaging and useful content… Basically a whole bunch of skills that you need to be able to create great products and services.
+I have no doubt that this exposure has made me both a better developer and more useful to product teams.

-If I was to do it again though, I would do things differently.
-I would make sure I was targeting an audience I understood and was able to easily reach.
-I would solve a meaningful problem and in a way that would have a significant impact on what they did and how they did it.
-And rather than jumping straight into the code, I would start with something small and build from there.
+If I was to do it solo again though, I would do things differently.
+I would target an audience I understood well and was able to easily reach.
+I would solve a meaningful problem in a way that would have a significant impact on what they did and how they did it.
+And rather than jumping straight into coding I would start with something small and build from there.